 In this article, we’ll be giving step by step into how to make herbal tinctures at home.
 Specifically for this walkthrough, I’ll be showing you how to make what I affectionately call “ginseng whiskey.”

-Herbal tinctures are typically alcohol extracts of some type of plant material.
+Making herbal tinctures typically involve using alcohol extracts of some type of plant material.
 The alcohol is used as a solvent that draws out the properties and chemistry of the plant material, notably alkaloids, terpenes, sterols, essential oils and more.
-Other solvents can be used, such as vinegar, glycerine, honey, etc., but more often alcohol is used because it’s easy, inexpensive and it works very well.
+Other solvents can be used, such as vinegar, glycerine, honey, etc., but more often alcohol is used for tinctures because it’s easy, inexpensive and it works very well.
 Furthermore, the alcohol acts as a preservative, so tinctures keep a long time.
 And tinctures allow the herbal components to be delivered straight to your blood stream, bypassing digestion, and thus typically delivering greater benefits with less.

 They’re easy to take and travel with.
 (I get asked this many times, but I’ve never even had troubles getting through airport security, even with a bunch of tinctures on me.)

 You can go far in your herbal tincture making skills, but what is covered here is a relatively simple format, along with a few tips for going more advanced.
 Here’s an outline of what is covered: